 Program: B.S., Computer Science

-The B.S.
-Degree in Computer Science provides a broad knowledge of computing and is designed for students who desire: (a) to pursue graduate work in computer science; and (b) to work on the development and support of software projects in a diverse range of specialized areas.
-The Computer Science degree consists of a Pre-Major followed by additional Foundation courses and a 15-unit Senior Electives package.
-The Core of the program covers programming languages, computer system organization, operating systems, data structures, computation theory and societal implications in computing.
-The Senior Electives package allows students to specialize in such fields as artificial intelligence, embedded applications, networking, gaming, graphics, software engineering and security.
+The B.S. degree in Computer Science provides a broad knowledge of computing and is designed for students who desire: (a) to pursue graduate work in computer science and (b) to work on the development and support of software projects in a diverse range of specialized areas.
+The Computer Science degree consists of a set of core courses and a 15-unit senior electives package.
+The core of the program covers programming languages, computer system organization, operating systems, data structures, software engineering, computation theory and societal implications in computing.
+The senior electives package allows students to specialize in such fields as artificial intelligence, embedded applications, networking, gaming, graphics, software engineering and security.

 Special Grade Requirements

-Note: No grade lower than a C will be accepted on transfer from another institution to satisfy Computer Science requirements.
-Where specific grade requirements are not specified, no CSUN grade lower than a C- will be accepted for courses required in the Computer Science program.
+No grade lower than a “C” will be accepted on transfer from another institution to satisfy Computer Science requirements.
+Where specific grade requirements are not specified, no CSUN grade lower than a “C-” will be accepted for courses required in the Computer Science program.

 1. Lower Division Required Courses (36 units)